 U.S. Congress, Political Parties, Elections, U.S. Presidency

-Dr. Schraufnagel (Ph.D., Florida State University) is the Director of Graduate Studies for the Department of Political Science.
+Dr. Schraufnagel (Ph.D., Florida State University) is an Associate Professor in and Chair of the Department of Political Science.
 His research and teaching specialties are the U.S. Congress, political parties, elections, and state government, with an emphasis on promoting a civil, representative, and effective legislative process in the United States.
 He has a broad interest in institutional effectiveness and policy making, with a particular academic focus on legislative innovation.
 His published works have dealt with specific public policy innovations, institutional arrangements that promote effective elections (worldwide), partisan difference in the U.S. Congress, and the factors associated with a productive U.S. legislature.

 Schraufnagel, Scot.
 2015.
 “Candidate Age and Youth Voter Turnout.”
 American Politics Research.
 43(3): 479-503 (with Michael J. Pomante III).